 I made a fairly complete post explaining how to avoid the yellow tone of the hair (in fact if you Google my post is the first one that will come out), so I’m not going to go into that now, because it would be very long.

 But, basically you would have to do different things depending on whether you need to just remove a little bit of the too golden or if you really have orange or yellow hair.

 Doing the balayage technique on brunettes seems great as long as you do not seek to rinse excessively, because you will have to damage the hair with bleaching, and being working on the entire length of the hair, all the hair fiber will suffer.

 However, if you are looking to go from brunette to blonde with the balayage, go ahead, just try to take care of it a lot later.

-In the hairdresser should always nuance the wicks.
+In the hairdresser should always nuance the highlights.
 If not, they haven’t really finished the job.
-But anything can happen, and you may have to nuance the wicks at home for some reason.
+But anything can happen, and you may have to nuance the highlights at home for some reason.

 In this case, there are dyes (quiet, it’s just dye, not bleaching) to lower the yellow tone and make the hair look more even.

 Again, you have a specific post that explains how to nuance mechas step by step if you want to know more.